AarthiRajiv/BridgeThatGap/README.md

 # bridgethatgap
-We help Bridge  Gender and Racial gaps in tech Employment
+Let's Bridge Gender and Racial gaps in tech Employment